Political movement

 A political movement is a collective attempt by a group of people to change government policy or social values.
 Political movements are usually in opposition to an element of the status quo, and are often associated with a certain ideology.
 Some theories of political movements are the political opportunity theory, which states that political movements stem from mere circumstances, and the resource mobilization theory which states that political movements result from strategic organization and relevant resources.
 Political movements are also related to political parties in the sense that they both aim to make an impact on the government and that several political parties have emerged from initial political movements.
 While political parties are engaged with a multitude of issues, political movements tend to focus on only one major issue.

+An organization in a political movement that is led by a communist party is termed a mass organization by the party and a "Communist front" by detractors.

 Political movement theories

 Some of the theories behind social movements have also been applied to the emergence of political movements in specific, like the political opportunity theory and the resource mobilization theory.